Speech & Debate (play)

 Speech & Debate is a play written by Stephen Karam.
 The play concerns three misfit teenagers who live in Salem, Oregon.

 Production history

 Speech & Debate opened Off-Broadway at Roundabout Underground in October 2007 and ran through February 28, 2008 in a Roundabout Theater Company production.
 Directed by Jason Moore, the cast featured Gideon Glick (Howie), Sarah Steele (Diwata), Jason Fuchs (Solomon) and Susan Blackwell (Teacher/Reporter).

 The play was originally performed as a workshop production at Brown/Trinity Playwrights Repertory Theatre in Providence, Rhode Island in July 2006.
 It was directed by Lowry Marshall.

-Speech & Debate West Coast premiere at Artists Repertory Theater in Portland, Oregon, in November to December 2008.
+Speech & Debates West Coast premiere was at Artists Repertory Theater in Portland, Oregon, in November to December 2008.
 Directed by Jon Kretzu, the cast featured Derek Herman (Howie), Jennifer Rowe (Diwata), Adrian de Forest (Solomon) and Allison Frost (Teacher/Reporter).